TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 For all hyperparameters used on the downstream tasks, see (TODO: cite hyperparameters).

-The results, displayed in @distil_d2v2_imagenet_results and @distil_d2v2_cifar_results, show that while the student model is not able to outperform the teacher model, as well as all other models we compare to, it is able to achieve acceptable performance on all 6 evaluations considering both BEiTv2 and
+The results, displayed in @distil_d2v2_imagenet_results and @distil_d2v2_cifar_results, show that while the student model is not able to outperform the teacher model (Data2Vec2), as well as all other models we compare to, it is able to achieve acceptable performance on all 6 evaluations considering both BEiTv2 and
 Data2Vec2 are based on the ViT-B/16 architecture @data2vec2 @beitv2, which is twice as large as the student model.
 We also compare to the ResNet-101 model from the original ResNet paper @resnet, which has 44.5M parameters, and is therefore comparable in size to the student model, but has been trained